StevieV1903/snooker_scorer_cjs/README.md

-This app was created by Steve Vance, Chris Fraser and James Fraser.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created by Steve Vance, Chris Fraser and James Fraser and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts